Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

 \subsection{Acknowledgements}

-The author thanks P. Constantin, C. De Lellis and V. Vicol for conversations related to Theorem \ref{thm:timeRegBounds} and for discussions regarding an earlier draft of the paper.
-The author also thanks S.-J. Oh for discussions which motivated the proof of the endpoint regularity for $v$.
-The author acknowledges the support of the NSF Graduate Research Fellowship Grant DGE-1148900.
-This material is based upon work supported by the National Science Foundation under Award No. DMS-1402370.
+The author thanks P. Constantin, C. De Lellis and V. Vicol for conversations related to Theorem~\ref{thm:timeRegBounds} and for discussions regarding an earlier draft of the paper.
+The author also thanks S.-J. Oh for discussions that motivated the proof of the endpoint regularity for $v$.
+This material is based upon work supported by the NSF under Awards DGE-1148900, DMS-1402370 and DMS-2055019.